Our team has been helping victims of car accidents for over 60 years. Let us help you get the compensation you deserve.

-It is always extremely important to exchange insurance information after a car accident, if all involved parties are not seriously injured.
-It is best to copy down all information and it also wouldn’t hurt to take photos of the other persons insurance card for reference, in case you lose your written copy.
+It is always extremely important to exchange insurance information after a car accident if all involved parties are not seriously injured.
+It is best to copy down all information and it also wouldn’t hurt to take photos of the other person’s insurance card for reference, in case you lose your written copy.
 If the other driver is uninsured, file a claim with your insurance company as soon as possible.
-It is smart to copy down the full name, phone number, address, insurance agency name and client number and the license plate.
+It is smart to copy down the full name, phone number, address, insurance agency name and client number, and license plate.
 All of this information can help you either get compensation for the accident or give it if it is needed.

 After you have recorded the scene and swapped insurance information it will be time for you to file a claim with your insurance agency.